cbandy/real-database/README.md

 Real-Database is a rewrite of the Kohana Database module that focuses on query building and support for multiple database backends.

-For a quick overview, read the [Introduction] in the guide.
+For a quick overview, read the *Introduction* in the guide.

-[Introduction]: guide/realdb.introduction.md